Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 This is one of the most common questions new puppy owners ask.

-Training treats and regular dog treats serve different purposes.
+Training treats and regular dog treats are not the same thing.

 Designed for frequent rewards.